ethaniebbert/armor_tools/README.md

 ---

 ## Features
-- Decompress multiple file thypes that ARMOR data comes in.
+- Decompress multiple file types that ARMOR data comes in.
 - Solving the radar height equation for both elevation angle and height in meters given a range.
 - Supports CFRadial and other Py-ART-compatible radar file formats.